Evavic44/portfolio-ideas/CONTRIBUTING.md

 ![fork-project](https://user-images.githubusercontent.com/62628408/163815263-07fa9788-2f84-4ba3-8515-11b4f298e7fb.png)

 ## Create a new table
-The porfolio examples are encolsed between two comments `<! -- ⭐ PORTFOLIO START ⭐ -- >` and `<! -- ⭐ PORTFOLIO END ⭐ -- >`, add a new table tocopy any table data and edit it with new portfolio or just create a new table, your choice.
+The porfolio examples are enclosed between two comments `<! -- ⭐ PORTFOLIO START ⭐ -- >` and `<! -- ⭐ PORTFOLIO END ⭐ -- >`, copy any table data and edit it or just create a new table, your choice.

 ## Add Portfolio Details
 In the new table, add the following information: